d5h-foss/grpc-interceptor/README.md

 Simplified Python gRPC interceptors.

-The primary aim of this project is to make Python gRPC interceptors simple.
 The Python `grpc` package provides service interceptors, but they're a bit hard to use because of their flexibility.
 The `grpc` interceptors don't have direct access to the request and response objects, or the service context.
 Access to these are often